LaravelDaily/quickadmin/readme.md

-## New
+## Current state

+This package is not actively maintained and no new features should be expected, extept for bugfixes (mostly by accepting PR) and compatibility with newer Laravel versions as they are released.

-Check out online adminpanel generator version - no packages required there, no syntax to learn, it generates Laravel project for you: [QuickAdminPanel.com](https://quickadminpanel.com)
+Alternatively, check out premium online adminpanel generator version - no packages required there, no syntax to learn, it generates Laravel project for you: [QuickAdminPanel.com](https://quickadminpanel.com)

+We've also recently released Vue.js+Laravel version of generator: [Vue.QuickAdminPanel.com](https://vue.quickadminpanel.com)

+Finally, see free alternatives in our article on Laravel News: [13 Laravel Admin Panel Generators](https://laravel-news.com/13-laravel-admin-panel-generators)

 ## Package Requirements